-Figure 1.4.
-Dam (Lacustrine) Chlorophyll a (ppb) concentrations over study period (2022)
+Figure 1.5.
+Dam (Lacustrine) Chlorophyll a (ppb) concentrations over study period (2023)

 The reservoir continues to demonstrate a pattern of greatest phytoplankton growth, as indicated by increased chlorophyll content, just above the thermocline (between 2-4 meters).
-In 2022, phytoplankton seasonal peaks were observed at 4 meters depth.
-The increase in productivity at 4 meters began in May and peaked in August.
-This is a typical pattern for eutrophic reservoirs where phytoplankton growth is photo-inhibited at the surface and blooms along the thermocline occur where nutrients are more available and temperatures very conducive for growth.
-It is instructive to see the amount of phytoplankton development in August as the area with concentrations in the eutrophic range extended into 8 meters depth.
-These increased peaks in Chlorophyll abundance are most observable in the summer months.
-In September during turnover greater concentrations were observed at greater depths.
+In 2023, phytoplankton seasonal peaks were observed at 4 meters depth very similar to years past.
+The increase in productivity at 4 meters begins in May and peaks in August.
+This is a typical pattern for eutrophic reservoirs where phytoplankton growth is photo-inhibited at the surface and blooms along the thermocline occur where nutrients are more available and temperatures very conducive for growth occur.

-The pattern of increased phytoplankton along the 2-4 meter thermocline in the reservoir is a well-established phenomenon in eutrophic lakes and in Leesville Lake.
+The pattern of increased phytoplankton along the 2-4 meter thermocline (metalimnion) in the reservoir is a well-established phenomenon in eutrophic lakes and in Leesville Lake.
 In most seasons, this pattern occurs throughout the summer months.
 The ultimate peak in phytoplankton growth usually occurs in July or August and it is variable in concentration.
-This season's peak was lower than observations in the past peaking near 25 mg/L. These are lower levels than we have been observed in the past.
-Certainly, this is cyclic and related to the amount of stormwater entering the reservoir and flushing phytoplankton biomass throughout the season and preventing its buildup.
+This season's peak was considerably lower than observations in the past peaking near 25 mg/L. By comparison, last season (2022) August peaks were up to 70 mg/L and continued through September up to 40 mg/L. This suggests rather high variability in this measure.
+Certainly, this is cyclic and related to the amount of stormwater entering the reservoir and flushing of phytoplankton biomass throughout the season and preventing its buildup.
+This pattern is important to monitor.

 Figure 1.5.
-Dam (Lacustrine) pH measures over study period (2022)
+Dam (Lacustrine) pH measures over study period (2023) Seasonal Analysis

-The pH of water in the reservoir follows a typical curve for a eutrophic reservoir with soft water.
-The July and August measures were the highest observed for the season and this is a phenomenon related to phytoplankton growth.
-These pH changes are generated through phytoplankton photosynthesis as these organisms consume CO2 and generate oxygen.
-In soft water (poorly buffered with compounds like calcium carbonate) this causes the pH to change quite rapidly.
+The pH of water in the reservoir follows a typical curve for eutrophic reservoirs with soft water.
+The productive summer months were the highest observed for the season and this is a phenomenon related to phytoplankton growth.
+These pH changes are generated through phytoplankton photosynthesis as these organisms consume CO_2 and generate oxygen.
+In soft water (poorly buffered without compounds like calcium carbonate) causes the pH to change quite rapidly and in this instance rise up to 9.

 Carbon dioxide acts like an acid in water so its removal raises the pH.
 The very high chlorophyll a measures in August are consistent with the high pH measures.

 The pattern of pH observed in the reservoir is relatively consistent across years.
-High pH (above 9) can sometimes be expected in the summer months when phytoplankton growth is at its peak with this measure strongly correlated to phytoplankton biomass.
+High pH (9 and above) can sometimes be expected in the summer months when phytoplankton growth is at its peak with this measure strongly correlated to phytoplankton biomass.
 But peak pH is variable.
 In many seasons, the pH does not exceed 8.5.
-This season the peak was 8.8.
+This season the peak was 9.
 In 2018, pH peak was near 10.
 Multiple factors help drive this pattern.
 It is important to note that high pH is very stressful to fish and due to the limited habitat available in the summer months and can generate toxic conditions in the presence of excess nutrient concentrations.